I'm a provider

 Please enter a username and password.

-DESCRIPTIONTranscatheter aortic valve implantation (TAVI) is a potential alternative treatment for patients with severe aortic stenosis (AS).
-Many patients with AS are very elderly and/or have multiple medical comorbidities, thus indicating a high-risk, often prohibitive, for surgery.
+Transcatheter aortic valve implantation (TAVI; also known as transcatheter aortic valve replacement [TAVR]) is a potential alternative treatment for patients with severe aortic stenosis (AS).
+Many patients with AS are very elderly and/or have multiple medical comorbidities, thus indicating a high, often prohibitive, risk for surgery.
 This procedure is being evaluated as an alternative to open surgery for high-risk patients with AS and as an alternative to non-surgical therapy for patients with a prohibitive risk for surgery.

 Aortic stenosis.
 Aortic stenosis (AS) is defined as narrowing of the aortic valve opening, resulting in obstruction of blood flow from the left ventricle into the ascending aorta.
 Progressive calcification of the aortic valve (AoV) is the most common etiology in North America and Europe, while rheumatic fever is the most common etiology in developing countries.
 Congenital abnormalities of the AoV, most commonly a bicuspid valve, increase the risk for AS, but AS can also occur in a normal aortic valve.
 Risk factors for calcification of a congenitally normal valve mirror those for atherosclerotic vascular disease, including advanced age, male gender, smoking, hypertension, and hyperlipidemia.
 Thus, the pathogenesis of calcific AS is thought to be similar to that of atherosclerosis, i.e., deposition of atherogenic lipids and infiltration of inflammatory cells, followed by progressive calcification.